SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 #### Multiple elements

 As the name suggests, `findElementsByTagName` returns a list of matching elements.
-Its syntax is exactly the same as `findElement`, but in plural `findElements`.
+Its syntax is exactly the same as `findElement`, but in the plural `findElements`.

 For example, to get all div of our previous example:
 ```